swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 ```

 In a way, one should think of the `SerialExecutor` of the actor and `TaskExecutor` both being tracked and providing different semantics.
-The `SerialExecutor` guarntees mutual exclusion, and the `TaskExecutor` provides a source of threads.
+The `SerialExecutor` guarantees mutual exclusion, and the `TaskExecutor` provides a source of threads.

 ## Detailed design